The Problem: Server Connected, No Tools Visible

 Claude Desktop

 Claude Desktop caches the tool list from the initial connection.
-If you add new tools to a running server, Claude Desktop won't see them until you restart.
-Use the MCP menu (hammer icon) to verify which tools are loaded.
+If you add new tools to a running server, Claude Desktop will not see them until you restart the application completely.

-- Check the hammer icon in the chat input - it should show a number (e.g., "3 tools")
+- Check the hammer icon in the chat input area - it should show a number like "3 tools" or "12 tools"

-- Click it to see the full tool list
+- Click the hammer icon to see the full tool list with descriptions

 Cursor

-Cursor shows tool count in Settings > MCP.
-If the count is 0 but the server is connected, it's a capability or handler issue.
-Cursor also requires tools to have valid JSON Schema for the input - malformed schemas cause silent tool drops.
+Cursor shows tool count in Settings, MCP section.
+If the count is 0 but the server shows as connected, the issue is a capability or handler problem.
+Cursor has additional requirements:

 VS Code

 VS Code MCP extensions vary in how they display tools.
-Check the extension's output channel for any warnings about skipped or invalid tools.
+For GitHub Copilot's MCP support, check the extension's output channel (View, Output, select the MCP channel) for any warnings about skipped or invalid tools.
+VS Code may log messages like "Tool skipped: invalid inputSchema" that do not appear in other clients.

 Debugging with MCP Inspector

-The MCP Inspector is the best way to debug tool visibility issues.
-It connects to your server and shows exactly what the server returns for each MCP request.
+The MCP Inspector is the definitive debugging tool for tool visibility issues.
+It connects to your server directly, bypassing any client-specific behavior, and shows you exactly what the server returns for each MCP request.
+If tools appear in the Inspector but not in your client, the problem is client-side.
+If they do not appear in the Inspector either, the problem is in your server code.

 npx @modelcontextprotocol/inspector